 MPSA No. 001-090-CAR was jointly executed by the Parent Company and a subsidiary, Far Southeast Gold Resources, Inc. (FSGRI) on March 3, 1990 with the Philippine Government, through the Department of Environment and Natural Resources.
 This MPSA has a term of 25 years, renewable for another term not exceeding 25 years under the same terms and conditions.
-The Parent Company and FSGRI filed an application for its renewal on June 4, 2014.
-The application for renewal of this MPSA is still pending approval as at December 31, 2023 (Note 30c).
+The Parent Company and FSGRI filed with the Mines and GeoSciences Bureau (MGB) an application for its renewal on June 4, 2014.
+The application for renewal of this MPSA is still pending approval as at December 31, 2024 (Note 30c).